LinkedIn is Terrible for Communication

 Funspot NH – A Quick Review

 For my mildly belated birthday, one of my friends put together a trip down to Funspot several months ago.
-If you haven’t heard of Funspot, it’s the “worlds largest arcade” according to Guinness World Records.
+If you haven’t heard of Funspot, it’s the “world’s largest arcade” according to Guinness World Records.

 It’s an interesting place, both for the entertainments inside, and a secondary “vibe”.
-One of the first things you might see driving up is the electronic outdoor sign switch over from an image of Funspot’s mascot Topsnuf to the yet unanswered question “Who is John Galt?”
+One of the first things you might see driving up is the electronic outdoor sign switch over from an image of Funspot’s mascot Topsnuf the dragon, to the yet unanswered question “Who is John Galt?”

 After arrival, if you need to relieve yourself and use the first floor bathroom, after exiting you may find yourself looking up at a large picture of Ronald Reagan extolling the virtues of video games for their values in training future pilots for the Air Force.